sjohner/azurebootcamp.ch/content/_index.md

 **Tickets will be available from February 20, 2025 in the [Azure Bootcamp ticketshop](https://www.ticketino.com/en/Event/Azure-Bootcamp-Switzerland-2025/199803).**

-**Would you like to be a speaker at Azure Bootcamp Switzerland 2025?
-Call for papers is open NOW!**
-Whether it's a deep dive session on a specific service or notes from the field on the use of Azure in your company, we would be very happy to receive your contribution to the Azure Bootcamp 2025!
-Please submit your session on the [Azure Bootcamp Sessionize page](https://sessionize.com/azure-bootcamp-switzerland-2025).
-If you have any questions around the conference, feel free to [contact us](mailto:info@azurebootcamp.ch).

 Follow [Azure Bootcamp Switzerland on LinkedIn](https://www.linkedin.com/company/83123788/admin/feed/posts/) to stay up to date about coming Azure Bootcamp events.
 {{< /alert >}}